-- 6.4 The Core Strategy housing trajectory assumes that delivery of development (i.e. completion of new homes) will commence in 2021 and will be completed by 2031, the end of the current plan period.
-The development could be commenced earlier, but only if the monitoring of housing land supply indicated a shortfall against housing targets (as set out in Core Strategy Policy CS3: Managing Selected Development Sites). - 6.5 It is expected that, depending on economic conditions, the LA3 site would yield some 100 120 units per year, with the delivery of housing therefore taking 7.5 9 years to complete.
+- 7.7 The Core Strategy housing trajectory assumed that delivery of development (i.e. completion of new homes) would commence in 2021 and be completed by 2031, the end of the current plan period.
+The development could be commenced earlier, but only if the monitoring of housing land supply indicated a shortfall against housing targets (as set out in Core Strategy Policy CS3: Managing Selected Development Sites). - 7.8 However, the Site Allocations DPD now identifies Local Allocations LA3 as available for immediate development, in accordance with Policies CS3: Managing Selected Development Sites, SA1: Identified Proposals and Sites, SA8: Local Allocations and the Schedule of Housing Proposals and Sites.
+Therefore, the West of Hemel Hempstead site can come forward earlier than 2021.
+It is expected that, depending on economic conditions, the LA3 site would yield some 100 to 120 units per year, with the delivery of housing therefore taking 7.5 to 9 years to complete. - 7.9 The net capacity figure specified provides an estimate of expected capacity and should not be treated as a maximum.
+The final dwelling capacity will be tested through the planning application process, where detailed schemes will be expected to demonstrate compliance with specified planning requirements and other relevant policies and guidance.